Plrip/SalienUpdater/README.md

 # SalienUpdater
 	Make a update.cmd with this code in the cheat directory.
+	Cheat will be close automatical.
-	Start this file for update.
+	Start this file and wait updates end.
+	Start the Cheat.